 Before applying, you should evaluate the costs and determine if the refinance will save you enough money to recoup the new loan costs (if any) in a reasonable amount of time.
 Often times, lenders will allow you to roll the closing costs into the new loan, so that out-of-pocket expenses are minimized.
 In all cases, a proper refinance should help you meet your financial goals and provide a benefit.

-Bellco Home Loans is a joint venture between Bellco Credit Union and Cherry Creek Mortgage, an independent mortgage lender that’s been helping families attain homeownership for over 30 years.
+Bellco Home Loans is a collaboration between Bellco Credit Union and Cherry Creek Mortgage, an independent mortgage lender that has helped families attain home ownership since 1960.
+Bellco Home Loans was born from a desire to provide a premier mortgage experience for Bellco’s members by partnering with a leading mortgage company with an established reputation in the industry.
+Cherry Creek Mortgage was recently purchased by Guild Mortgage, but that same level of service will continue.
 Bellco Home Loans is an equal housing opportunity lender.
 All applications subject to approval.
 Bellco Home Loans, LLC, NMLS #2085298.